-This is how our older kids document their work for each week.
+This is how Kaia and Noah document their work for each week.
 They use these folders to keep track of it.
 They fill out the Montessori Work Plan at the end of their day.
 The folders are for ongoing work and completed work.

 History of the Universe: The Montessori First Great Lesson Conclusion

-We hope you've enjoyed seeing our history of the universe activities.
-Using our Montessori Elementary Curriculum Resources, we put together a great mix of books, printables, and materials for a variety of hands-on experiences.
+We hope you've enjoyed seeing this history of the universe activities.
+Using the Montessori Elementary Curriculum Resources, we put together a great mix of books, printables, and materials for a variety of hands-on experiences.
 There are a lot of directions you can take with The Story of the Universe.
-This is how we did it and our kids are really immersed in their work.
+This is how we did it and the kids are really immersed in their work.

 Don't forget, we also have an awesome collection of Montessori Books About the Universe and a great family read aloud in George's Secret Key to the Universe.
 I highly recommend it for all ages.
 We can't get enough.